electron/electron/docs/api/browser-window.md

 Prevents the window contents from being captured by other apps.

 On macOS it sets the NSWindow's sharingType to NSWindowSharingNone.
-On Windows it calls SetWindowDisplayAffinity with `WDA_MONITOR`.
+On Windows it calls SetWindowDisplayAffinity with `WDA_EXCLUDEFROMCAPTURE`.
+For Windows 10 version 2004 and up the window will be removed from capture entirely, older Windows versions behave as if `WDA_MONITOR` is applied capturing a black window.

 #### `win.setFocusable(focusable)` _macOS_ _Windows_